nicoalba/solana-demo/README.md

     solana-test-validator -r --ledger ~/.solana-ledgers/demo
     ```

+    > **Step explanation**:
-    > **Step explanation**: `solana-test-validator` spins up a single-node Solana cluster locally (RPC + ledger) on your machine.
+    > - `solana-test-validator` spins up a single-node Solana cluster locally (RPC + ledger) on your machine.
 It behaves like a tiny, private Solana network so you can deploy and test programs fast, with free airdrops.
-    >
-    > `-r` wipes the local ledger directory (usually `./test-ledger` in your current folder) before starting.
+    > - `-r` wipes the local ledger directory (usually `./test-ledger` in your current folder) before starting.
 This gives you a clean slate—no leftover accounts, PDAs, or SOL balances from previous runs.
-    >
-    >What starts up: An RPC on `http://127.0.0.1:8899` (what the CLI and your tests talk to, known as your localnet), a WebSocket on `:8900` (used by subscriptions/logs), a built-in faucet so `solana airdrop <amount>` works locally, and a fresh on-disk ledger in your current directory (deleted next time you use `-r`).
+    > - What starts up: An RPC on `http://127.0.0.1:8899` (what the CLI and your tests talk to, known as your localnet), a WebSocket on `:8900` (used by subscriptions/logs), a built-in faucet so `solana airdrop <amount>` works locally, and a fresh on-disk ledger in your current directory (deleted next time you use `-r`).

 2. Point the CLI at it (once per shell):